-A partner in Riker Danzig’s commercial litigation group, Marc D’Angiolillo has considerable experience in complex commercial litigation through trial and at the appellate level.
+A partner in Riker Danzig’s Commercial Litigation Group, Marc D’Angiolillo has considerable experience in complex commercial litigation through trial and the appellate level.

-Marc also successfully represented the co-executor of an over 25 million dollar estate in a highly-publicized estate litigation.
-In the aftermath of the unsolved murder of the testator, a prominent real estate developer who was shot and killed while asleep in his bed in his Clinton Township mansion, Marc effected the removal of a co-executor who was himself a suspect in the murder.
-Marc also recovered over 1 million dollars which had been misappropriated from the estate by the co-executor.
+Marc successfully represented the co-executor of an over $25 million estate in a highly publicized estate litigation.
+In the aftermath of the unsolved murder of the testator, a prominent real estate developer, Marc effected the removal of a co-executor who was himself a suspect in the murder.
+He also recovered over $1 million which had been misappropriated from the estate by the co-executor.

-In another closely watched case involving a 198 million dollar development proposal, Marc successfully represented the Borough of Sayreville at trial and through appeal against a developer’s challenge to the Borough’s amended zoning ordinance.
+In another closely watched case involving a $198 million development proposal, Marc successfully represented the Borough of Sayreville at trial and through appeal against a developer’s challenge to the Borough’s amended zoning ordinance.

-In another high profile matter, Marc successfully represented United Steel & Wire Company in a massive toxic tort class action in Camden County.
+Marc successfully represented United Steel & Wire Company in a high profile massive toxic tort class action in Camden County.
 There, plaintiffs sought to certify a medical monitoring class of every person who used or consumed Camden drinking water for a period of 180 days or more between 1974 and 1998.
 Marc served as one of the lead defense attorneys who successfully opposed class certification and obtained the dismissal of the underlying action on statute of limitations grounds.

 Marc was a judicial intern to U.S. District Judge Alfred M. Wolin in the District of New Jersey.
-He was the first recipient of the Joseph P. Miele Scholarship at Seton Hall University School of Law and served as a trustee of the Scholarship Foundation.
+He was the first recipient of the Joseph P. Miele Scholarship at Seton Hall University School of Law.
 He is also the Vice-Chairman of the Partnership for a Drug Free New Jersey.